Blue Flame vs Yellow Gas Flame

 When comparing different gases, you will discover that they required different amounts of air for complete combustion.

-Incomplete combustion also results in hazardous carbon monoxide:
+Incomplete combustion of LPG Formula results in hazardous carbon monoxide:

-Gas + Oxygen = Water + Carbon Dioxide + Carbon Monoxide + Heat
+LPG Gas + Oxygen = Water + Carbon Dioxide + Carbon Monoxide + Heat with Yellow Flame

 Other indicators include the accumulation of yellow/brown soot around the appliance, pilot lights that frequently blow out or an acrid smell and eye irritation.